 Remember, during the detox process, get plenty of rest, fluids, and healthy, unprocessed foods.
 Also, if at all possible, seek the help of a professional medical team or rehabilitation center.

-Methadone treatment has been especially helpful in combatting an addiction to opioids.
+Methadone treatment works and it has been especially helpful in combatting an addiction to opioids.

 Looking to learn more about whether methadone is right for you?
 Ready to find a clinic in your area?

 If so, spend some time on our website to set yourself on the road to recovery or give us a call at (855)976-2092.
 We would love to help you get on the path to recovery.
 You deserve a better life!